Honors in English

 To Qualify for Graduation with Honors

-Students must complete the honors course sequence and receive a 3.50 GPA in all courses counted toward the major and, separately, a minimum 3.50 GPA in their honors courses.
+To qualify for graduation with Honors, students must complete the Honors course sequence and receive a 3.50 GPA in all courses counted toward the major and, separately, a minimum 3.50 GPA in their Honors courses.
 Honors courses may simultaneously satisfy concentration and distribution requirements in the major.

-Students may complete the honors course sequence the following ways:
+Students may complete the Honors course sequence in the following ways:

-• A student may take two sections of ENGH 400: Honors Seminar
+• Take two sections of ENGH 400: Honors Seminar

-• Take one section of ENGH 400: Honors Seminar and ENGH 401: Honors Seminar
+• Take one section of ENGH 400: Honors Seminar and one section of ENGH 401: Honors Thesis Writing Seminar

 • BA students with a concentration in Creative Writing may apply to the Honors Coordinator and ENGH 495 instructor for permission to use ENGH 495 as a substitute for ENGH 401.

-All English majors who have demonstrated a capacity for strong work in their English coursework are encouraged to apply to the honors program.
+Registration for Honors courses is limited to students who are currently enrolled in the Honors program.
+All English majors who have demonstrated a capacity for strong work in their English coursework are encouraged to apply to the Honors program.

 How do I apply?

-Fill out an application and, submit with it a sample literary or cultural analysis written for an advanced English course (3-5 pages or longer) by email to helhibri@gmu.edu.
-Students in the creative writing concentration should submit an analytical paper written for an advanced English course (3-5 pages or longer) and a portfolio of creative work (approximately 10 pages).
+All recommendations should be sent by faculty with confidentiality to the Honors Director.
+Students should also fill out an application and submit with it a sample literary or cultural analysis written for an advanced English course (3-5 pages or longer) by email to jburek@gmu.edu.
+Students in the Creative Writing concentration should submit an analytical paper written for an advanced English course (3-5 pages or longer) and a portfolio of creative work (approximately 10 pages).

-How do I register for ENGH 401: Honors Thesis Seminar?
+How do I register for ENGH 401: Honors Thesis Writing Seminar?

--To register for 401, students must first submit to their faculty advisor a proposal, consisting of a 100-200-word description of the project, and a preliminary bibliography of at least eight sources (scholarly articles, book chapters, monographs) that they expect to consult in support of their thesis.
+• To register for 401, students must identify a faculty mentor for their Honors Thesis.
+They should submit to their faculty advisor a proposal, consisting of a brief (100-200 words) description of the project, and a preliminary bibliography of at least eight sources (scholarly articles, book chapters, monographs) that they expect to consult in support of their thesis.

--The attached form should be completed and emailed to the Honors Coordinator, who will then clear you for registration.
+• After receiving approval from their mentor, students should fill out the attached form and email it to the Honors Coordinator, who will then clear you for registration.